 When to Start?

-Use our Choosing a Theme questionnaire and our Themes page to help you choose a fun theme.
-Also visit our Favorite Birthday Parties page and Ages & Stages to help you select a fun theme that's right for your child's age.
+Use our Theme Questionnaire and Party Themes page to help you choose a fun theme.
+Also visit our Favorite Birthday Parties and Ages & Stages pages to help you select a fun theme that’s right for your child’s age.

 When?

-Many younger children seem to be more pleasant in the morning and get fussier in the afternoon/evening, so a morning party may be good for young children.
+Many younger children are pleasant in the morning and get fussy in the afternoon/evening, so a morning party may be good for young children.
 Just make sure to end the party well before the pre-nap-time-fussies begin.

-When selecting a party time, another thing to consider is what level of refreshments you want to provide.
-If you don't want to provide a full meal, then you really need to start the party at least an hour after standard meal times and end the party an hour before standard meal times.
+When selecting a party time, consider the level of refreshments you want to provide.
+If you don’t want to provide a full meal, you should start the party at least an hour after standard meal times and end the party an hour before standard meal times.
 Basically, if you have a party anytime between 11 am-1 pm or 4-6 pm, you need to provide a meal.
 Outside these times you can provide snacks.

 When the occasion is a child's birthday, it's nice to have some kind of celebration on the child's actual birthday.
 This can be a simple family celebration with cake after dinner followed by the opening of family presents.
 If your child's birthday is during the school year, ask the teacher if it's OK to bring special treats to school for the class on your child's birthday or the closest school day if your child's birthday falls on a weekend or holiday.

-Plan the birthday celebration with your child's friends for the weekend closest to your child's birthday, unless there is a big conflict.
-However, some families move their child's birthday celebration by several weeks to avoid busy holiday times, such as Christmas.
-Other families wait until Fall to celebrate their child's summer birthdays, so new classmates can be included in the celebration.
+Plan the birthday celebration with your child’s friends for the weekend closest to your child’s birthday, unless there is a major conflict.
+However, some families move their child’s birthday celebration by several weeks to avoid busy holiday times, such as Christmas.
+Other families wait until fall to celebrate their child’s summer birthdays, so new classmates can be included in the celebration.

 Where?

-Nearby parks are nice because they're usually free or low cost (if you decide to reserve an area) and there's usually a play structure to entertain the kids and open space for organized games.
+Nearby parks are nice because they’re usually free or low cost and there’s often a play structure to entertain the children and open space for organized games.
 However, there are a couple downsides to park locations.
-One is that it's a pain to haul all the party supplies to the park.
+One is that it’s a pain to haul all the party supplies to the park.
 Another is that the park can be crowded and you may have trouble finding a space for your party.

 How Long?